The professors in this program are wonderful. They make themselves available whenever you need...

 - About SJU

-Online Master's in Health Administration: Informatics Concentration
+Earn a Master's Degree in Health Administration: Informatics Concentration

 It takes more than technical skills and an understanding of health care to succeed as a health informatics specialist.
 Diplomacy skills are crucial in connecting two potentially contentious groups: health care practitioners and programmers.
 With an online MS in Health Administration concentrating in informatics, you will gain expertise in information resources management, clinical nursing care and programming, enabling you to become the communications conduit linking diverse health care professionals.